 If the other person is under State Pension age, they could still claim Carer's Credit, which is a National Insurance credit that protects their State Pension.

-See our advice guide Caring for someone or contact Carers UK (0808 808 7777, carersuk.org) for more information about Carer's Credit.
+Contact Carers UK (0808 808 7777, carersuk.org) for more information about Carer's Credit.

 What happens if my circumstances change?